 Get 100% of what your client pays you

 No middlemen fees.
 Pinky promise.

-In order for business owners to find freelancers and agencies, they simply have to browse the profiles on Hubstaff Talent, contact the team of choice directly, decide on work terms and get started.
+In order for business owners to find freelancers and agencies, they simply have to browse the profiles on Hubstaff Talent, contact their chosen freelancers directly, decide on work terms, and get started.